cgat-developers/cgat-showcase/README.md

 # cgat-showcase

-cgat-showcase is a showcase example pipeline constructed using our [cgat-core](https://github.com/cgat-developers/cgat-core) workflow management system.
+cgat-showcase is a repository containing an example pipeline constructed to demonstrate how our [cgat-core](https://github.com/cgat-developers/cgat-core) workflow management system can be used to create common workflows required in bioinformatics analysis.

-Within this repository we have an example of one [pipeline](https://github.com/cgat-developers/cgat-showcase/blob/master/cgatshowcase/pipeline_transdiffexprs.py) that performs pseudoalignment with kallisto and differential expression using deseq2.
-It can be ran locally or distributed across a cluster.
+Within this repository the example [pipeline](https://github.com/cgat-developers/cgat-showcase/blob/master/cgatshowcase/pipeline_transdiffexprs.py) performs pseudoalignment of fastq files with kallisto and differential expression using deseq2.
+It can be run locally on your own machine or distributed across a cluster depending on your requirements.

-Documentation on how to run this pipeline can be found [here](https://cgat-showcase.readthedocs.io/en/latest/) and documentation on how to build a workflow from scratch can be found [here](https://cgat-core.readthedocs.io/en/latest/defining_workflow/Tutorial.html).
+Documentation on how to run this pipeline can be found [here](https://cgat-showcase.readthedocs.io/en/latest/) and documentation on how to build your own custom workflow from scratch can be found [here](https://cgat-core.readthedocs.io/en/latest/defining_workflow/Tutorial.html).

 Installation
 ------------